Relational Foundations For Functorial Data Migration: Categorical Data

-\end{footnotesize} Typed instances form a category, and two instances are {\it equivalent}, written $\cong$, when they are isomorphic objects in this category.
+Typed instances form a category, and two instances are {\it equivalent}, written $\cong$, when they are isomorphic objects in this category.
 Isomorphism of typed instances captures our expected notion of equality on typed instances, where the ``structure parts'' are compared for isomorphism and the ``attribute parts'' are compared for equality under such an isomorphism.
+This notion of equivalence of instances is the same notion as ``being equivalent up to object identity in semantic data models'' (chapter 11 of~\cite{DBLP:books/aw/AbiteboulHV95}).